 High Protein Overnight Oats without Protein Powder

-What can be better than a nutritious and convenient breakfast that’s ready to enjoy when you wake up?
-This high protein overnight oats without protein powder is so easy to make with just a few simple & wholesome ingredients!
+What can be better than a nutritious and convenient protein-packed breakfast that’s ready to enjoy when you wake up?
+This overnight oats recipe is creamy, doughy, and sweet while being packed with tons of nutritious ingredients!
+Even better, this high protein overnight oats is made without protein powder–just simple, whole foods.

 Not only is it doughy, sweet, and filling, but it is high volume, too!
 This recipe nearly fills a whole pint jar.
 I love recipes that give me a huge meal to eat without overdoing the calories.
-At less than 430 calories, this high protein overnight oats without protein powder packs over 30 grams of protein & 10 grams of fiber.
+At less than 415 calories, this high protein overnight oats packs over 30 grams of protein & 11 grams of fiber without any protein powder at all!

-To make this high protein overnight oats without protein powder, you will need the following:
+To make these high-protein overnight oats, you will need the following:

 • Chia seeds